jahic/jahic.github.io/index.md

 ## Quotes I find interesting:
-- â€œThere is no struggle too vast, no odds too overwhelming, for even should we fail - should we fall - we will know that we have lived.â€?, Steven Erikson, Toll the Hounds.
+- "There is no struggle too vast, no odds too overwhelming, for even should we fail - should we fall - we will know that we have lived.", Steven Erikson, Toll the Hounds.